reactjs/react.dev/content/docs/reference-react-dom.md

 )
 ```

 Same as [`render()`](#render), but is used to hydrate a container whose HTML contents were rendered by [`ReactDOMServer`](/docs/react-dom-server.html).
-React will attach event listeners while preserving as much of the existing DOM as possible.
-For best results, you should try to render the same content on the server as on the client, with as few differences as possible.
+React will attempt to attach event listeners to the existing markup.

+React expects that the rendered content is identical between the server and the client.
+It can patch up differences in text content (such as timestamps), but you should treat mismatches as bugs and fix them.
+In development mode, React warns about mismatches during hydration.
+There are no guarantees that attribute differences will be patched up in case of mismatches.
+This is important for performance reasons because in most apps, mismatches are rare, and so validating all markup would be prohibitively expensive.

+If you intentionally need to render something different on the server and the client, you can do a two-pass rendering.
+Components that render something different on the client can read a state variable like `this.state.isClient`, which you can set to `true` in `componentDidMount()`.
+This way the initial render pass will render the same content as the server, avoiding mismatches, but an additional pass will happen synchronously right after hydration.
+Note that this approach will make your components slower because they have to render twice, so use it with caution.

+Remember to be mindful of user experience on slow connections.
+The JavaScript code may load significantly later than the initial HTML render, so if you render something different in the client-only pass, the transition can be jarring.
+However, if executed well, it may be beneficial to render a "shell" of the application on the server, and only show some of the extra widgets on the client.
+To learn how to do this without getting the markup mismatch issues, refer to the explanation in the previous paragraph.

 * * *